hprashath/Provide-insights-to-chief-of-operations-in-Transportation-Domain/README.md

 ## 📊 Project Overview

 This project helps a fictional Good cabs company:
-- Identify top-selling products
+- Identify top and bottom performing cities
-- Understand promotion impact
+- Calculate average fare per trip by city
+- Compare weekday vs weekend trip demand by city

+The dashboard was built using:
+-  Power Query for data transformation.
-- Analyze revenue by region and date
+-  DAX for KPIs and filters.
+-  Interactive visuals for executive-level insight.